pauldambra/pauldambra.github.io/_posts/2012-01-12-setting-up-mvc3-website-using-built-in.md

 which makes the Profile Provider aware of the new Profile class

-Next step is to find the `RegisterModel` (this could just as easily be the `CreateModel` or some other model) and add an Address field
+Next step is to find the `RegisterModel` (this could be the `CreateModel` or some other model) and add an Address field

 ```csharp
 public class RegisterModel